Russia launches major New Year’s Eve missile strike against Ukraine

 KYIV — Ukrainians preparing to celebrate the New Year as best they could were hit by another wave of Russian missile attacks on Saturday.
 The majority of targets struck appeared to be civilian structures, including a now-uninhabitable hotel.
 The attack wounded at least 28 across the country, and killed one, Kyiv Mayor Vitali Klitschko said.

 According to Valerii Zaluzhnyi, Ukraine’s commander in chief, 20 cruise missiles were fired from ground-based launchers and Russian Tu-95MS “Bear” strategic bombers flying above the Caspian Sea.
 Twelve of the missiles were shot down by Ukrainian air defenses; six alone above the skies of Kyiv, Zaluzhnyi said.
-However, an unknown number struck inside Ukraine: the total is as yet unknown because an “unspecified number” of the munitions malfunctioned and crashed somewhere inside Russia, according to Ukraine’s General Staff.
+However, an unknown number struck inside Ukraine.
+The total is as yet unknown because an “unspecified number” of the munitions malfunctioned and crashed somewhere inside Russia, according to Ukraine’s General Staff.

 Yahoo News visited impact sites earlier today in the Ukrainian capital.
 In one case, a missile scored a near direct hit on the Alfavito Hotel in the central Pecherskiy District; in another, a parking lot in the middle of a civilian housing estate.